lolepezy/rpki-prover/DEVELOPER.md

 ## Build

-- Currently two different versions of the GHC are supported: 9.6 for the normal builds and docker images and 8.10.x for creating static binaries.
-There is a bug in the combination `ghc + alpine + musl + template haskell` leading to the compiler segfault for at least GHC 9.2, 9.4 and 9.6.
-That's why 8.10 is being dragged along, as soon as the GHC bug is fixed, 8.10 will be ditched.

-- It is important to run tests for both compiler versions, so `./run-tests.sh` is the way to go.

-- Another annoying bug is the stack bug where `stack build rpki-prover:rpki-prover` always tries to build `rpki-prover-static` executable as well and, obviously, fails.
+- There's an annoying bug is the stack where `stack build rpki-prover:rpki-prover` always tries to build `rpki-prover-static` executable as well and, obviously, fails.
 This problem exists since forever https://github.com/commercialhaskell/stack/issues/1406 and nobody gives a crap.
 That's why there is `package-template.yaml` that is being transformed to `package.yaml` depending on what kind of binary we want to build, normal or static.
 This can be fixed by moving to Cabal somewhere in the future.

 So